Skip to content

 Medical professions also value English majors, because of their ability to connect with patients and hear their stories.
 In fact, more English majors—by percentage—are accepted into medical school than biology majors!

-Learn more why good doctors should study English in Pacific Standard Magazine
+Learn more why good doctors should study literature or English in Pacific Standard Magazine

 And why Business Insider notes that a surprising number of doctors were English majors.